 The Mississippi Library, which opened in 1975 in Fridley, is an 11,007 square foot stucco building featuring an outdoor courtyard.
 In addition to popular reading materials and information for all ages, the library offers research assistance, storytimes, programs, classes, and meeting rooms.
 The Smart Play Spot, designed by the Minnesota Children’s Museum, and library books and materials build early literacy skills through play in English, Spanish, and Arabic.
-Wi-Fi, wireless printing, public computers, and iPads that can be checked out for use in the library provide access to the wealth of library resources.
+Wi-Fi, wireless printing, and public computers provide access to the wealth of library resources.

 Popular reading and information for all ages